 Fun and engaging summer camp programs in science and technology are plentiful in the Philadelphia area.
 All this is sure to make summer science anything but boring.

-Visit the Mommy Poppins Camp Directory for even more great summer program options.
+Visit the Mommy Poppins Philadelphia Camp Guide for even more great summer programs or search our Camp Directory by interest, age, or area.

 Bricks 4 Kidz